-The answer to that question is a big YES!This car ramp was designed for the car enthusiast, to restore, maintain and cherish their pride and joys in the comfort of their home garage or can even be use outside.
+The answer to that question is a big YES!This car ramp was designed for the car enthusiast, to restore, maintain and cherish their pride and joys in the comfort of their home garage and can even be used outside.

-The car ramp plans (UK) are now available for £27.00 GBP.
-If you are competent at welding, you can either build these yourself, or have them made for you by a local fabrication shop.
+The car ramp plans are now available for £27.00 GBP.
+If you are competent at welding, you can either build these yourself or have them made for you by a local fabrication shop.

-Once the car ramps have been constructed, you will greatly benefit from the height of twenty five inches or sixty three centimetres of ground clearance, measured from the ground to the tread.
+Once the car ramps have been constructed, you will greatly benefit from the improved height of twenty-five inches or sixty-three centimetres of ground clearance, measured from the ground to the tread.

 Click here for more information